Theatrical adaptation: Elision and interpolation

 Directors must make artistic decisions about what to include and exclude from the source material.
 The original mediums have a significant influence on these decisions, for example, much must be elided in the adaptation from a novel to a stage production, due to practical time constraints.
 These decisions are always controversial and comparisons between the original and the adaptation are unavoidable.

 Novel adaptation

 The Phantom of the Opera was originally a novel by Gaston Leroux written as a serialisation from 1909 to 1910.
 It is the longest running show in Broadway history.
 There are numerous examples of novel adaptations in the field, including Cats, which was based on Old Possum's Book of Practical Cats (1939) by T.S.
 Eliot and Les Misérables, which was originally an 1862 historical novel by Victor Hugo.
-Tales from the South Pacific would be adapted into the Rodgers and Hammerstein musical South Pacific.
+Tales of the South Pacific would be adapted into the Rodgers and Hammerstein musical South Pacific.